Charles Smith (developer): Philanthropy

 Smith held honorary doctorates from Hebrew University of Jerusalem, the Jewish Theological Seminary and George Washington University.
-In 1997 he was posthumously awarded an Honor Award from the National Building Museum alongside other community developers of Washington, D.C., including Morris Cafritz and Charles A. Horsky.
+In 1997, he was posthumously awarded an Honor Award from the National Building Museum alongside other community developers of Washington, D.C., including Morris Cafritz and Charles Antone Horsky.

 Personal life

 Smith married twice.
 His first wife was Leah Goldstein of Yonkers whom he married on February 8, 1927; they had two children, Robert H. Smith and Arlene Smith Kogod (married to Robert P. Kogod).
 Leah died in 1972.
-His second wife was Miriam Schuman Uretz Smith.
+His second wife was Miriam Schuman Uretz Smith; they divorced in 1988.